High-Tech Campus Adopts Latest Technology to Reduce Water Use

 - Over 50% decrease in potable water use

 Alex Chavez can rattle off a lot of figures from memory, like the greater than 50% water savings he and his team from BrightView Landscaping achieved for his corporate client.
-Top minds, recruited from around the world, work on this well-known high technology corporate campus in the heart of Silicon Valley.
-They want a best-in-class landscape – one that is beautiful, diverse, and designed to save as much water as possible.
+Top minds, recruited from around the world, work on this well-known technology corporate campus in the heart of Silicon Valley.
+They want a top-tier landscape – one that is beautiful, diverse, and designed to save as much water as possible.

 Between 2011 and 2016, California experienced one of the worst droughts in its history.
-Even before the 2015 imposition of a 25% mandatory water restriction, Chavez’ client responded in 2013 with design changes to its landscape, including turf removal and a test pilot of WeatherTRAK, a weather-based smart irrigation system.
+Even before the 2015 imposition of a 25% mandatory water restriction, Chavez’ client responded with design changes to its landscape, including turf removal and a test pilot of WeatherTRAK, a weather-based smart irrigation system.
 At the time, the client used a mix of traditional timer-based solutions – almost none that were weather-based and none that included dashboards or central management features.

 WeatherTRAK provides central management features and dashboards, which allows them to demonstrate compliance with drought mandates.
 But it was the flexibility of the system that led them to expand their adoption of WeatherTRAK which now covers the majority of their multiple campuses in multiple cities.
 “WeatherTRAK gives me the most flexibility to manage a vast portfolio of properties”, says Chavez.
 “Given the diversity of our landscape, it’s great to be able to manage a portfolio of thousands of zones covering millions of square feet with one water management solution.”